-Note: The information in Section 2.3 contains basic Fuel Cost information relevant for all unit types.
-The following additional information only pertains to Paumped Storage Haydro Uunits.
+The information in Section 2.3 contains basic Fuel Cost information relevant for all unit types.
+The following additional information only pertains to Pumped Storage Hydro Units.

-If, a Unit OwnerMarket Seller wishes to change its method of calculation of pumped storage TFRC, the PJM MemberMarket Seller shall notify the PJM and the MMU in writing by December 31 prior to the year of operation, to be evaluated and approved pursuant to the Cost and Methodology and Approval Process before the beginning of the cycle in which the new method is to become effective.
+If a Market Seller wishes to change its method of calculation of pumped storage TFRC, the Market Seller shall notify PJM and the MMU in writing by December 31 prior to the year of operation, to be evaluated pursuant to the Cost Methodology and Approval Process before the beginning of the cycle in which the new method is to become effective.
 The new cycle starts on February 1st and continues for a period of one year

 Basic Pumped Storage Fuel Cost - Pumped storage fuel cost shall be calculated on a seven (7) day rolling basis by multiplying the real time bus LMP at the plant node by the actual power consumed when pumping divided by the pumping efficiency.
-The pumping efficiency is determined annually based on actual pumping operations or by Original Equipment Manufacturer (OEM) curves if annual data is not available due to the immaturity of the unit.
+The pumping efficiency is determined annually based on actual pumping operations or by OEM curves if annual data is not available due to the immaturity of the unit.
 The following equations govern pumping storage fuel cost:

-Pumping Power Cost (\$/MWh) = Real Time LMP (\$/MWh) \ Pumping Power (MWh)
+Pumping Power Cost (\$/MWh) = Real Time LMP (\$/MWh)Pumping Power (MWh)

-$Pumped Storage Fuel Cost (\$/MWh) = \frac{Pumping Power Cost (\$/MWh)}{Pumping Efficiency}$
+Pumped Storage Fuel Cost (\$/MWh) = $\frac{Pumping Power Cost ($/MWh)}{Pumping Efficiency}$